Ark Lodge Cinemas in Columbia City gets a new owner — eventually

 “It gave me the same nostalgia that I felt going to the Metro, or the Guild, or the Varsity, very similar to that,” he said, in a telephone interview this week.
 “I know if we can get through this time of COVID, we can definitely keep the movie theater going.
 I wanted to help out and be part of that.”

 McRae, who turns 60 this month, said he’d always thought that when his lease was up in 2027, he’d like to retire and turn the theater over to another owner, ideally a family.
 “And then, of course, came COVID,” he said.
 “That changed the trajectory.”
-Having Pritchett come on now, he said, “works out beautifully,” so the two of them can work together to face the theater’s challenges, with Pritchett adding to the mix his strengths in food and beverage operations, maintenance and awareness of COVID protocols for an in-business theater (the CVG chain in California was open during the pandemic).
+Having Pritchett come on now, he said, “works out beautifully,” so the two of them can work together to face the theater’s challenges, with Pritchett adding to the mix his strengths in food and beverage operations, maintenance and awareness of COVID protocols for an in-business theater (the CGV chain in California was open during the pandemic).

 A closed cinema generates no revenue, but still has bills to be paid.
 McRae, in a difficult position with his landlord (the building is currently for sale), launched his ambitious GoFundMe in September, with the goal of raising $750,000 to pay for back rent/expenses, and for long-planned improvements to the theater during this time of forced closure: ADA accessibility, new seats, enhanced food service.
 The fund currently stands at approximately $65,000, and McRae said he knew that the fundraising process would be a slow one, taking maybe a year.
 Should the building be sold during that time, he’s hoping the new owner would honor his lease.